MLH/mlh-policies/member-event-guidelines.md

 **MLH Checkboxes.** To administer many of our benefits, your hackers must agree to two required checkboxes on your registration form.
 Additionally, you must include a third checkbox to allow hackers to opt in to marketing from MLH.

 * Add our two required agreements to your registration form:
-  * [REQUIRED]_MLH Code of Conduct:_ "I have read and agree to the MLH Code of Conduct." (https://github.com/MLH/mlh-policies/blob/main/code-of-conduct.md)
+  * [REQUIRED]_MLH Code of Conduct:_ "I have read and agree to the MLH Code of Conduct." ([https://github.com/MLH/mlh-policies/blob/main/code-of-conduct.md](https://github.com/MLH/mlh-policies/blob/main/code-of-conduct.md))
-  * [REQUIRED]_Event Logistics Information:_ “I authorize you to share my application/registration information with Major League Hacking for event administration, ranking, and MLH administration in-line with the MLH Privacy Policy.
-I further agree to the terms of both the MLH Contest Terms and Conditions (https://github.com/MLH/mlh-policies/blob/main/contest-terms.md) and the MLH Privacy Policy ([https://github.com/MLH/mlh-policies/blob/main/privacy-policy.md](https://github.com/MLH/mlh-policies/blob/main/privacy-policy.md)).”
+  * [REQUIRED]_Event Logistics Information:_ “I authorize you to share my application/registration information with Major League Hacking for event administration, ranking, and administration (including the creation of linked accounts on MLH and DEV ([dev.to](https://dev.to/))) in line with the MLH Privacy Policy.
+I further agree to the terms of both the MLH Contest Terms and Conditions ([https://github.com/MLH/mlh-policies/blob/main/contest-terms.md](https://github.com/MLH/mlh-policies/blob/main/contest-terms.md)) and the MLH Privacy Policy ”
 * Add an optional (for hackers) checkbox for the following to your registration form:
-  * [OPTIONAL]_Communication from MLH:_ ”I authorize MLH to send me occasional emails about relevant events, career opportunities, and community announcements."
+  * [OPTIONAL]_Communication from MLH:_ ”I authorize MLH + DEV to send me occasional emails about relevant events, career opportunities, and community announcements."
 * Are registrations for your hackathon already open?
   * If registrations are already open for your hackathon and you’re planning to work with MLH, you may want to add the following disclaimer to your registration and ensure your registration form meets our requirements.
   * “We have applied to be a Major League Hacking (MLH) Member Event.
 The following checkboxes are only applicable if our application is accepted.
 Your information will not be shared if we do not become an MLH Member Event."

 **Registration Form.** Member Events must use a minimum set of basic fields and the checkboxes above.
 This ensures that you, your team, and MLH know who is attending and that attendees know what they agree to.
 We have both a required and a recommended set of questions.
 We do not collect, utilize, or share any personal information without an attendee's opt-in.

-We’ve outlined these questions in detail in our MLH Organizer Guide at https://guide.mlh.io/general-information/managing-registrations/registration-timelines.
+We’ve outlined these questions in detail in our MLH Organizer Guide at [https://guide.mlh.io/general-information/managing-registrations/registration-timelines](https://guide.mlh.io/general-information/managing-registrations/registration-timelines).
 Please review this resource to see the exact format of each question and why we need your hackathon’s data in this way.

 * Required Registration Questions.
 We require organizers to gather a basic set of information**(first name, last name, age, email, school name, phone number, country of residence, current level of study, and the 3 checkboxes listed above)**.
 * Optional Demographic Questions.
 We encourage organizers to ask about additional demographic information in a standardized format.
 Standardizing your responses using these options allows you to compare your hackathon data to MLH’s Season Census that we conduct each year.